r-lib/roxygen2/README.md

-# rxygn
+# roxygen2

-The `rxygn` package is a fork of `roxygen`, and as the name might suggest, it's leaner and meaner.
-Compared to `roxygen`, `rxygen`:

-* works with run-time details to give more accurate output - this requires that the source code that roxygen is documenting be loaded prior to documentation

-* is written in idiomatic R

-* uses S3 instead of a homegrown class system

-* doesn't do call graphs

-* roclets build up an internal data structure instead of writing to disk

-# Why use rxygn?
+# Why use roxygen?

-The premise of `rxygn` is simple: describe your functions in comments next to where their definitions and `rxygen` will process your source code and comments to produce R compatible Rd files.
+The premise of `roxygen` is simple: describe your functions in comments next to where their definitions and `rxygen` will process your source code and comments to produce R compatible Rd files.
 Here's a simple example from the `stringr` package:

     #' The length of a string (in characters).
     #'